 Credited to Mr Carey’s own Red Slate Films, the video is in silent format.
-It was made unscripted, with a borrowed camera, and with John Lovat, the husband of one of Scott’s work colleagues playing all the characters.
+It was made unscripted, with a borrowed camera, and with John Lovat, the husband of one of Scott’s work colleagues playing

 It’s ‘start of positive change’

 DR Gill Richardson, director of public health with Aneurin Bevan Health Board, said its policy on smoke-free environments is about where people smoke, rather than if.

 But it has already encouraged many members of staff to try to give up.

 “We view this very much as the start of a positive change,” she said.
 “We know nicotine addition is very hard to break free from, and many will need support.